aekendig/2024-10-24-mndnr/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
+    In-person participants must bring a laptop.
+All participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
-  They should install two programs -- R and RStudio -- from the Software Center.
+  All participants should install two programs prior to the workshop -- R and RStudio -- from the Software Center.
 Please contact MNIT if you need help installing these programs.
 </p>

 {% comment %}